Hackworth/SPVoice-XBMC/README.md

 The plugin is currently not able to handle multiple users controlling multiple rooms at the same time.
 It can currently only keep track of the last active room.
-I hope to find a way of identifying seperate users so I can keep track of active rooms per user.